 This Policy provides that Authorised Recipients, the Group Speak Up Desk, and any other stakeholders to whom the Speak Up concern may be referred, must ensure the confidentiality of the identity of the Discloser is protected.
-There are only limited circumstances where a Discloser's identity may be disclosed, in compliance with legislation, as set out in Appendix 8(D).
+There are only limited circumstances where a Discloser's identity may be disclosed, beyond the persons referred to above, in compliance with legislation, as set out in Appendix 8(D).
 Under ROI Protected Disclosures Acts 2014 and 2022 and the Employment Rights Act 1996 (UK), Disclosers are afforded specific legal protection where they raise a suspected wrongdoing.